 "I guess if you want to stay hidden, you hang where the other people hiding out are."
 Willow studied the building.
 "No windows."

-"Just the one door," Laurel agreed.
+"Just the one door," her mother said.

 "No sneaking up on her."
 Tara whispered as the image faded out.
 "So what now?"